028 38 352640

 The ear- Rigid endoscopy permits examination of the tympanic membrane (ear drum) and also to facilite endoscopic assisted removal of ear tumours & foreign objects.

-The joints- special fine arthroscopes are used to image the joints- see section on arthroscopy for more detailed information on the many arthroscopic procedures provided by our orthopaedic surgeon.
+The joints- special fine arthroscopes are used to image the joints- see section on arthroscopy for more detailed information on the many arthroscopic procedures which may be referred to Ewing for orthopaedic surgeon.